dartmouth-cs98/hack-a-thing-21f-1-gkotsonis/README.md

 ## What you built?

 I attempted to build an ios app using react native that allows users to search for home listings within towns in Massachusetts (my home state).
 The opening screen has the search term defaulted to "Boston", but the user can input any town or city name.
-Once fully working, the app should display the top 50 listings (or however many there are) and their addresses, number of bedrooms and bathrooms, square footage, and price.
+Once fully working, the app should display the top 50 listings (or however many there are in the town if less than 50 exist) and their addresses, number of bedrooms and bathrooms, square footage, and price.

 ![Landing](screenshots/landingScreen.png)
 ![Edited](screenshots/editedSearch.png)